Welcome to Barboursville First United Methodist Church.

 This service will allow for some time to recognize that

-this season is not a joy for everyone.
+this season is not a

 When others are going “merrily along” many of us would rather